Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: Introduction

-We also observe that, most of the existing methods for LR action recognition cannot achieve satisfactory accuracy for real-world applications.
-One possible reason is that they do not obtain the most useful information from few pixels and do not focus on the most informative area.
+We also observe that, most of the existing methods for eLR action recognition cannot achieve an adequate accuracy for real-world applications.
+One reason is that they do not obtain the most useful information from few pixels and do not focus on the most informative area.
 The inessential areas seldom contain any vital clues for the recognition.
 In our strategy, these essential details could be obtained from the HR data.
-We focus on the more informative area, which can help do the recognition task.
+We focus on the more informative area, which can help our method fulfill the recognition task. suitable method to describe these areas, which is explored by \cite{jin2019deep}~\cite{zagoruyko2016paying}.
 For example, the temporal intervals of swinging a golf club and the areas corresponding to the activity are more meaningful than others in determining whether it is an action of playing golf.

-Based on the discussion above, we explore the spatial-temporal attention transfer model to help recognize actions at extremely low resolution in this paper.
+Based on the discussion above, we explore the confident spatial-temporal attention transfer model to help recognize actions at eLR videos in this paper.
 Specifically, we propose a novel knowledge transfer model to utilize more accurate signals from a powerful teacher network.
 The teacher network uses higher resolution image frames as input, and helps a student network to distinguish which frames are more effective and which parts are more informative for action recognition.
-We evaluate the proposed method is evaluated on UCF101 and HMDB51, and achieve very promising results.
+Besides, the confidence score in transferring is evaluated to provide extra knowledge, which leads to a high-confidence transferring process.
+We evaluate the proposed method on well-known datasets and achieve promising results.

-The contributions of this work are summarized as follows: \begin{itemize} \item A simple yet effective algorithm is proposed for measuring the spatial-temporal attention in LR videos.
-This algorithm is incorporated into the whole knowledge-transfer model for improving the LR action-recognition performance. \item A new strategy for dynamical weights adjusting is put forward, and an unsupervised method for data augmentation is presented to leverage various resolution supervisor signals. \item The proposed method is evaluated on several low-resolution activity benchmarks by comparing with the state-of-the-art methods.
-An accuracy of 58.12\% is obtained on 12$\times$16 HMDB51 videos.
+The contributions of this work are summarized as follows: \begin{itemize} \item A simple yet effective algorithm is proposed for measuring the spatial-temporal attention in eLR videos, which is incorporated into the whole knowledge-transfer model for improving the eLR action recognition performance. \item To ensure the high quality of the transferring process, confidence is introduced.
+Three methods of measuring confidence score are discussed.
+The introduction of estimating confidence would avoid invalid supervision signals caused by the down-sampling process to a large extent. \item The proposed method is evaluated on several low-resolution activity benchmarks by comparing with the state-of-the-art methods.
+An state-of-the-art accuracy of 59.41\% is obtained on 12$\times$16 HMDB51 videos. \end{itemize}